alexcol123/turo/README.md

 TO DO

--- investigate how he did params
+-- format currrncy 2591
--- add search
+-- property rating

 -- vehicle page only id
 -- edit vehicle